 The Dana Medical Library has an active Liaison Program whereby a professional Health Sciences Librarian is assigned to each residency specialty.
 Your Library Liaison can assist you with any of your information needs.
 A few examples of Liaison activities include:

-- *Providing instruction and assistance with knowledge management tools like EndNote or with slide presentation software like PowerPoint;
+- Providing instruction and assistance with knowledge management tools like EndNote or with slide presentation software like PowerPoint;

 - Assisting with My NCBI accounts on PubMed;